kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 - _Pro_: Clean solution.
 The non-workload metrics will never have the unwanted resource attributes set to any value.
 - _Con_: Complex setup.

-**Option 2: Setting unwanted resource attributes with dummy values**
+### Option 2: Setting Unwanted Resource Attributes With Dummy Values

 We can explicitly set the unwanted resource attributes with dummy values for non-workload metrics in the Metric Agent.
 Then, we can delete all the resource attributes with dummy values in the Metric Gateway.